 - Data races.

-- Dereferencing a null or dangling raw pointer.
+*operator on) a dangling or unaligned raw pointer.

 &Tfollow LLVM’s scoped noalias model, except if the